kelsonic/todorestapi/README.md

 # Todo REST API

-This is a simple todo-list REST API built primarily with Express and Node.
+This is a todo-list REST API I built for anyone who wants to create a quick backend Express/Node REST API.

 ## Getting Started